hlandau/ncdocs/domain-names.md

 The Service Prefix Derivation Function
 --------------------------------------

-The function SPDF(...) is then defined as follows:
+The function SPDF(...) is defined as follows:

     All inputs must be `null`, strings or integers.
     Let s be the empty string.